 However, the week after SuiteWorld, I had the opportunity to visit Oracle’s Redwood City campus and attend an Oracle Media Day.
 The theme of the day was cloud and I think I “get” it now.

-In the context of NetSuite and SuiteWorld, we’re talking about software as a service (SaaS), and more specifically, enterprise application software.
+In the context of NetSuite and SuiteWorld, we’re talking about software as a service (SaaS), and more specifically, enterprise application software (learn about ERP Systems).
 That’s the world I live in and where my mind immediately goes when I think of cloud and “as a service.”
 I suspect I am not alone here.
 But that is obviously not all Oracle does.
 Oracle also provides infrastructure (database and middleware) and a development platform.
 And more recently it has ventured into the world of data as a service, recognizing data is an important key to unlocking better business outcomes.